H-Software/puppet-beats/README.md

 * This module is under development.
 Most things work most of the time, mostly.
 Some protocols and settings are still missing.

-* From module version 0.10 are unsupported beats < v5.x
+* From module version 0.10.0 are unsupported beats < v5.x

 ## COMPATIBILITY ##

-* Filebeats tested on CentOS 6/7
+* Filebeats tested on CentOS 6 with puppet 3.8.7, CentOS 7 with puppet 4.10

-* Minimally tested on Debian 7-9, Ubuntu 16.04
+* Minimally tested on Debian 7-9, Ubuntu 16.04 and puppet 3.8.7

   * Debian 7 needs enable contrib repo (or disable manage_geoip)